 Some post-production companies and larger independent companies offer long-term contracts and employ a few editors in-house.
 Broadcast and film companies employ their own editors but they all use freelancers on a regular basis, with some companies only using freelance editors.

-The television industry is increasingly project-based, and as a result, there has been a rise in the amount of freelance staff employed at all levels.
-You may put yourself forward for freelance opportunities to build a portfolio of work and accompanying reputation.
-Find out more about self-employment.
+The television industry is increasingly project-based, and as a result there has been a rise in the amount of freelance staff employed at all levels.
+You may apply for freelance opportunities to build a portfolio of work and accompanying reputation.

-Job vacancies for film and video editors are rarely advertised and competition is fierce, even for entry-level jobs, such as a runner.
+Vacancies for film and video editors are rarely advertised and competition is fierce, even for entry-level jobs such as a runner.
 Send speculative applications, which detail your specific skills, to as many production companies and post-production houses as possible.
 To help identify relevant contacts use key industry resources such as:

-Get to know people in the industry and make and maintain good working relationships.
-Once you have experience of working on a freelance basis you can advertise your services through dedicated websites such as Freelance Directory.
+Getting to know people in the industry and building good working relationships is very helpful for finding work.
+Once you have experience of working on a freelance basis you can also advertise your services through dedicated websites.

-Learning while you're working in the industry is the key way to develop relevant skills.
-A combination of observing experienced professionals and experimenting with your own work is the common way to develop the necessary technical and creative skills.
+Learning while you're working in the industry is the most effective way of developing relevant skills.
+A combination of observing experienced professionals and experimenting with your own work is the best way to develop the necessary technical and creative skills.

 In post-production or broadcasting companies, progression may be from runner, digitiser or assistant editor to senior editor.
 Larger employers provide well-structured career paths.
 Experienced in-house editors may ultimately move to management roles.

 For freelancers, career development takes the form of progressing from small productions to larger or more prestigious projects.
-It's essential to establish a good reputation and develop networking skills to succeed.
-Building strong working relationships with freelance directors, production managers and producers is valuable as they're often able to take preferred editors with them onto new projects.
+It's vital to establish a good reputation and develop your networking skills to succeed.
+Building strong working relationships with freelance directors, production managers and producers is valuable, as they're often able to take preferred editors with them onto new projects.

-While relevant qualifications may be of benefit, career development is based more on evidence, experience and practical involvement within the industry, and on developing a strong network of contacts.
+While relevant qualifications may be beneficial, career development is based more on experience and practical involvement within the industry and on developing a strong network of contacts.